laszlocph/website/Mastering-test-environments-with-Docker.md

 ---

 **tldr**
-In this article I show how to work with Docker Compose to have tailored local or QA environments
+In this article I show how to use Docker Compose to pick and choose services and branches for any local or QA environment.
+I also showcase the branch aware build pipeline introduced in Jenkins 2.0.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Uu0v-ZDlYDI" frameborder="0" allowfullscreen></iframe>